songroup/sonlab-website/resources/index.md

 |    14    |     NVIDIA GeForce RTX 3080Ti x 12    |    Intel(R) Xeon(R) Gold 6242R CPU     x 40cores    |    250GB   |        409.2       |
 |    17    |     NVIDIA GeForce RTX 3080Ti x 12    |    Intel(R) Xeon(R) Gold 6242R CPU     x 48cores    |    250GB   |        409.2       |

 The theoretical performance of our cluster is estimated to be **6,280 TFlops** (note that the entire KISTI-5 Supercomputer Nurion's theoretical performance is 25,700 Tflops!).
-Thesee faciltiies turbocharge our research by significantly boosting our simulation speed.
+These faciltiies turbocharge our research by significantly boosting our simulation speed.
 For more, see the benchmark (below).

 ## Simulation speed